Pre-close information Q2 2026

 Orkla India

-- Government grants (Q1 2025): First quarter revenues and EBIT (adj.) for Q1 2025 included financial incentives provided by the Government of India of NOK 26 million.
+- Government grants (Q2 2025): Revenues and EBIT (adj.) for Q2 2025 included financial incentives provided by the Government of India of NOK 6 million.

 M&A